-Justice O'Connor's presentation was recently held in the Sports Center on the Galloway campus of Stockton College.
+Justice O'Connor's presentation was recently held in the Sports Center on the Galloway campus of Stockton University.
 Over 3,000 students, faculty, staff and community members were in atttendance at this remarkable event.

 ABOUT...The Dean and Zoe Pappas Visiting Scholar Series

-As an undergraduate college student at Dickinson College in 1961, Richard Stockton College of NJ Trustee Dean C. Pappas underwent “a transformational experience” when he heard the Rev. Dr. Martin Luther King, Jr. speak to the student body.
+As an undergraduate college student at Dickinson College in 1961, Stockton University Trustee Dean C. Pappas underwent “a transformational experience” when he heard the Rev. Dr. Martin Luther King, Jr. speak to the student body.
 “Until that point I was sort of drifting my way through college, but Dr. King’s message was very impressive.
 It made me start to think more seriously about my future.
 Basically, his message was to act responsibly.
 It was a moment that changed my life.”

-Mr. Pappas, a member of the Stockton College Board of Trustees since 2006, wanted students at the College to have similar access to outstanding visiting scholars.
+Mr. Pappas, a member of the Stockton University Board of Trustees since 2006, wanted students at the University to have similar access to outstanding visiting scholars.
 To that end, Mr. Pappas and his wife, Zoe S. Pappas, have donated $1 million to establish the Dean C. and Zoe S. Pappas Visiting Scholar Endowment Fund.
-The Pappas Visiting Scholar Fund will be used to bring noted scholars and thought leaders to the College for classes, workshops and public events.
+The Pappas Visiting Scholar Fund will be used to bring noted scholars and thought leaders to the University for classes, workshops and public events.

 The scholar or thought leader may come to the campus for several days and participate in classes, hold lectures, workshops and symposiums and be available for interaction with students and the community.
 In some cases, the funding might be used for a single event such as a performance or lecture, and in certain instances an occasional year may be skipped to allow for increased funding the following year.